Greetings from Berlin

 Noga Entin of Dr. Adi Makmal’s research group attended the international QTech 2024 conference on quantum technology in Berlin.
 Entin researches and develops a method for freestyle pulse optimization, at the quantum hardware level

 Noga Entin (24) attained her MSc from the data science track at the Department of Mathematics; her research on quantum algorithms, however, was done at the Faculty of Engineering in Dr. Adi Makmal’s Quantum Computing and Machine Learning research group.
 “We’ve developed a method for optimizing freestyle pulses at the quantum hardware level.
-This enables greater agility, shorter computing times, and better resilience to noise than the contemporary method of quantum computing,” she says.
-“While variational algorithms – the commonly use method today – operate by optimizing parameters in logic gates, our method focuses on directly tuning the pulses at a hardware level, thereby bypassing the gate model.
-This method can be applied to a wide range of variational algorithms and has the potential to significantly improve quantum computing performance.
-Our paper depicting the research was recently accepted for publication by PRL Physical Reviews Letters.”
+This enables greater agility, shorter computing times, and better resilience to noise than the contemporary method of manipulating gated circuits,” she says.
+“While variational quantum algorithms – a common approach today – operate by optimizing parameters in quantum logic gates, our method focuses on directly tuning the pulses at the hardware level, thereby bypassing the gate model.
+This method can be applied to a wide range of variational quantum algorithms and has the potential to significantly improve quantum computing performance.
+Our paper depicting the research was recently accepted for publication by Physical Reviews Letters (PRL).”